Roy, Louisiana: History

 Later, across from the Martin company sawmill were a grocery store and a gasoline station.
-A general store was located about a mile south from the sawmill.
+A general store was located about a mile south of the sawmill.
 During the heyday of the mill, the grocery store was referred to as a commissary of the company town.
 Housing quarters for the mill workers were constructed along what is now Louisiana Highway 153.
 Most of those living near the mill worked for the company.
 The Kansas City Southern Railroad had a track that ran near the sawmill, and a spur line connected the railroad to the sawmill to facilitate shipping of the lumber.

 In 1952, a tornado, spiraling from the direction of Black Lake Bayou, destroyed the sawmill and housing quarters, but the gas station, grocery store, and nearby general store survived the storm.
-The sawmill was rebuilt and remained operational until November 2000 when low lumber prices caused the closure of the sawmill by Hunt Forest Products, the then owner of the sawmill.
+The sawmill was rebuilt and remained operational until November 2000, when low lumber prices caused the closure of the sawmill by Hunt Forest Products, the then owner of the sawmill.